potibm/kasseapparat/doc/manual.md

 To create a product click on "POS > Products" in the menu, then "+ Create" in the action bar.

-You will have to fill out some fields:
+You will have to fill out some fields (in multiple tabs):

 - Name
+  - "Name"
+- Pricing
+  - "Net Price" (without VAT)
+  - "VAT"
+  - "Gross price" will be displayed for information
-- Price
+- Layout
-- Pos (products will be ordered by this position in the POS, simply enter a value that is between the product that should be before and the product that should be after your product)
+  - "Pos" (products will be ordered by this position in the POS, simply enter a value that is between the product that should be before and the product that should be after your product)
-- Wrap After (set this to true and the next product will be shown on a new line in the POS)
+  - "Wrap After" (set this to true and the next product will be shown on a new line in the POS)
-- Hidden (set this to true and your product will not be shown)
+  - "Hidden" (set this to true and your product will not be shown)
+- Stock
+  - "Total Stock" (0 for unlimited stock)
+  - "Units sold" will be displayed for information
+- Sold out
+  - "Sold out" (enable to collect information how big the interest is)
+  - "Sold-out request count" will be displayed for information
+- API
-- API export (should be true for visitor, false for merchandise and co. all those with value true will count towards the number of visitors)
+  - "API export" (should be true for visitor, false for merchandise and co. all those with value true will count towards the number of visitors)

 Save.